yearn/yearn-devdocs/docs/getting-started/products/veyfi.md

 ### veYFI Reward Pool

-- Users who lock veYFI can claim accumulated fees from the veYFI reward pool.
+- Users who lock YFI for veYFI can claim accumulated fees from the veYFI reward pool.
 The reward pool gets fees two ways: YFI from the veYFI early exit fee and the non-distributed gauge rewards due to a lack of full boost.

 ## Addresses